Dodgers host the Blue Jays in World Series Game 3 tied 1-1

 Toronto Blue Jays (94-68, first in the AL East during the regular season) vs. Los Angeles Dodgers (93-69, first in the NL West during the regular season)

-BOTTOM LINE: The Los Angeles Dodgers and the Toronto Blue Jays take the field in Game 3 of the World Series with the series tied 1-1.
+BOTTOM LINE: The Los Angeles Dodgers and the Toronto Blue Jays play in Game 3 of the World Series with the series tied 1-1.

-Los Angeles has a 52-29 record at home and a 93-69 record overall.
-Dodgers hitters have a collective .441 slugging percentage to rank second in the majors.
+Los Angeles is 93-69 overall and 52-29 at home.
+The Dodgers have the second-best team slugging percentage in the majors at .441.

-Toronto has a 94-68 record overall and a 40-41 record in road games.
-Blue Jays pitchers have a collective 4.19 ERA, which ranks 10th in the AL.
+Toronto is 94-68 overall and 40-41 in road games.
+The Blue Jays have a 76-16 record in games when they have more hits than their opponents.

-Monday’s game is the sixth meeting between these teams this season.
-The Dodgers hold a 3-2 advantage in the season series.
+The matchup Tuesday is the sixth meeting between these teams this season.
+The Dodgers have a 3-2 advantage in the season series.

-TOP PERFORMERS: Shohei Ohtani has 25 doubles, nine triples and 55 home runs for the Dodgers.
-Freddie Freeman is 8 for 37 with four doubles, a home run and an RBI over the past 10 games.
+TOP PERFORMERS: Mookie Betts has 23 doubles, two triples, 20 home runs and 82 RBIs while hitting .258 for the Dodgers.
+Will Smith is 12 for 39 with a home run over the past 10 games.

-Bo Bichette leads the Blue Jays with a .311 batting average, and has 44 doubles, a triple, 18 home runs, 40 walks and 94 RBIs.
-Vladimir Guerrero Jr. is 14 for 38 with three home runs and four RBIs over the past 10 games.
+Vladimir Guerrero Jr. has 23 home runs, 81 walks and 84 RBIs while hitting .292 for the Blue Jays.
+Ernie Clement is 13 for 43 with two doubles, a triple and three RBIs over the past 10 games.

 INJURIES: Dodgers: Nick Frasso: 60-Day IL (undisclosed), Kirby Yates: 15-Day IL (hamstring), Michael Kopech: 15-Day IL (knee), Brock Stewart: 15-Day IL (shoulder), Tony Gonsolin: 60-Day IL (elbow), Evan Phillips: 60-Day IL (forearm), Kyle Hurt: 60-Day IL (elbow), Michael Grove: 60-Day IL (shoulder), Brusdar Graterol: 60-Day IL (shoulder), River Ryan: 60-Day IL (elbow), Gavin Stone: 60-Day IL (shoulder)